-Bicycles are welcome in the National Mall & Memorial Parks, and there is bicycle parking at each of the major memorials and along the National Mall.
+Bicycles are welcome in National Mall and Memorial Parks, and there is bicycle parking at each of the major memorials and along the National Mall.

 Bicycle riding is not permitted within any of the memorials themselves.
 Please walk bicycles through the World War II and FDR memorials or lock before entering.

-Bicycle rentals are available from Thompson Boat Center, located at Virginia Avenue, and Rock Creek Parkway, a short distance north of the Lincoln Memorial along the Potomac River Rock Creek Trail.
-For more information, call (202) 333-9543 or visit thompsonboatcenter.com.
+Bicycle rentals are available from Unlimited Biking's two locations: in Washington, D.C. at 955 L'Enfant Plaza SW; and at 106 N Lee St, Alexandria, Va.
+For more information, call (202) 842-2453 or visit unlimitedbiking.com.

-For those staying in D.C. for a longer duration, Capital Bikeshare rents bicycles for a minimum of 24 hours, as well as for three days, 30 days or a year.
+Capital Bikeshare rents bicycles for a minimum of 24 hours, as well as for three days, 30 days or a year.
 Register online at capitalbikeshare.com to activate a month or year-long membership.
-Members are granted access to bikes 24 hours a day, 365 days a year at any of
+Members are granted access to bikes 24 hours a day, 365 days a year at any of the more than 500 bike stations throughout Washington, DC; Arlington,Alexandria and Fairfax County, Virginia; and Montgomery County, Maryland.